matze-dd/Tex2txt/README.md

   or for tracking of file inclusions
 - option `--lang xy`<br>
   language de or en, default: de;
-  used for adaptation of equation replacements, math operator names, proof titles, for handling of macros like \"\=, and for replacement of foreign-language text;
+  used for adaptation of equation replacements, maths operator names, proof titles, for handling of macros like \"\=, and for replacement of foreign-language text;
   see LAB:LANGUAGE in script